The 17 movies we're most excited about in 2017

 Thanks to streaming services, we have a treasure trove of movies on hand whenever we want and wherever we want them… but there's still nothing like the thrill of seeing a huge, buzzed-about new flick on the big screen.

 And there's plenty on the horizon.
-We're barely more than a month into 2017, yet we've already picked the 17 films that we're genuinely most excited about for the year ahead.
+We're only a couple of months into 2017, yet we've already picked the 17 films that we're genuinely most excited about for rest the year ahead.
 There are a lot of heavy-hitters in here, too, ranging from the usual Marvel and DC fare to Star Wars: The Last Jedi and a few other very different flicks.

 Right now it's mostly big-budget blockbusters, since those are scheduled out years in advance and teased incessantly for months, but we'll be updating this list throughout the year to bring in more indies, under-the-radar fare, and freshly-announced flicks.
 Be sure to check back!